marcofugaro/threejs-modern-app/README.md

 ## Asset Manager

-The Asseet Manager handles the preloading of all the assets needed to run the scene, you use it like this:
+The Asset Manager handles the preloading of all the assets needed to run the scene, you use it like this:

 https://github.com/marcofugaro/threejs-modern-app/blob/5f93ae32c378d9ea25a16f3fd813d04681c84815/src/scene/Suzanne.js#L12-L42